|

 How To Make Meringue

 the whites from the yolks and chill them thoroughly.
-Beat them with a fork
+Beat them with an

-or an egg whip until they are almost stiff, that is, until they will hold
+egg whip or electric mixer until they are almost stiff, that is, until

 their shape fairly well but will drop from the fork or whip when it is